10 Berlin Museums Not to Miss

 Old Masters Paintings (Gemäldegalerie)

-When it comes to art, the Gemaeldegalerie can be considered as one of Germany’s finest museums.
 It holds one of the world’s finest collections of European art from the 13th to the 18th century.
 Among the almost 3000 paintings you’ll find masterpieces by Dürer, Bruegel, Raffael, Tizian, Caravaggio, Vermeer, Rembrandt, and Rubens.

-Address: Stauffenbergstraße 40
+Address: Stauffenbergstraße 4010785 Berlin

-New National Gallery Berlin
+New Gallery Museum in Berlin

 New National Gallery (Neue Nationalgalerie)

-Berlin’s New National Gallery at Potsdamer Platz is dedicated to international art from the 20th century.
-Ludwig Mies van der Rohe designed the unique glass-and-steel structure that houses this fascinating museum, which is nicknamed “the temple of light and glass”.
 Its work spectrum ranges from Classical Modern down to Art of the 1960s and 70s.
-Among those included are artists like Pablo Picasso, Ernst Ludwig Kirchner, Paul Klee, Max Beckmann, Otto Dix, Yves Klein, among others.
+Among those included are artists like Pablo Picasso, Ernst Ludwig Kirchner, Paul Klee, Max Beckmann, Otto Dix, and Yves Klein, among others.

-Address: Potsdamer Straße 50
+Address: Potsdamer Straße 5010785 Berlin

 Museums Throughout the City